 Hang this cute autumn decoration on your wall.

-Download and print the PDF. (link will open in another window) Copy as many pages of the pumpkin, corn, grapes, and apple page as you think that you will need.
+Download and print the FREE PDF. (link will open in another window) Copy as many pages of the pumpkin, corn, grapes, and apple page as you think that you will need.
 Note we added more corn, grapes, and apples to the PDF.

 Fold the paper plate slightly so that you can cut out the center along the rim.